teknomagus/Text2Caption/README.md

 Process will automatically continue with overridden time value, and in the example above next caption will automatically start at 70 sec etc. If you wish, you can override each line.

+This program will generate special subtitle text file for text2wav.py that generates audio track with narration for the video (see below).

+# Create narration track for video
+Using the special subtitle file this program <code>text2wav.py</code> generates narration as audio (wav) track, which you can use as audio track in video editor.
+For really long narration it may be necessary to generate audio in segments, and then append them together in video editor.
+Unlike previous programs, this program works only in Windows, currently

+<code>text2wav.py captionfile audiofilename</code>

+<code>captionfile</code> name of the text file with timecoded captions
+<code>audiofilename</code> output filename

+Input file should follow this format.
+Text2cap.py program will generate this subtitle file automatically.
+Each line should contain timecode (00:00:00) or plain seconds, blank space, and caption text.

+<code>timecode caption</code>